blackbaud/payments-api-sample/README.md

 ### HTML
 #### Run locally

-To serve the static html client code locally, the easiest option is to use [http-server](https://www.npmjs.com/package/http-server) and [ngrok](https://ngrok.com/docs/getting-started/). `http-server` will serve the static content for access in the browser, while `ngrok` will allow use of SSL, which is required to use Blackbaud Checkout.
+To serve the static html client code locally, the easiest option is to use [http-server](https://www.npmjs.com/package/http-server). `http-server` will serve the static content for access in the browser.

 - Navigate into directory
 ```